Professor; Program Co-chair, International Trade and Economic Diplomacy

 Fall 2019 - MIIS

-SEM: East Asia: Trade, Development and Diplomacy
+Seminar: East Asia: Trade, Development and Diplomacy

 East Asia is a dynamic region of great importance by virtue of its population size, economic dynamism, and political and security challenges.
 The impact of the region’s international relations is felt not only by the countries geographically located in the region but also by the rest of the world.
 The region is characterized by diversity in historical, civilizational, and ethno-cultural backgrounds, political systems, levels of economic development, and foreign relations, as well as global impact, making regional relations very complex and their management very difficult.
 This course will examine a broad range of foreign policy, trade, and security issues that present both opportunities and challenges to the regional countries and the United States.